We're here to help you create better results, better relationships, and more opportunities. (Each feed each other well, don't you think?)

 We do it by publishing our fresh, no-fluff messages and ideas in different ways – in books, booklets, and videos as well as on pocket cards, posters, and many other cool support items.
 The idea is to help people (you and your people) keep the good stuff top-of-mind so better things happen (with awareness, comes responsibility).

 Our material is helping leaders at thousands of companies, organizations, and school systems get people excited, committed, and focused on what needs to be done.

 It's also helping hundreds of thousands of people as individuals (even families) to live engaged lives of contribution and care.

 We're real people here and we'd love to help you.
-Our office is located in Richmond, Virginia but our roots are from all of the United States.
+Our office is located in Richmond, Virginia but our roots are from all over the United States.
 Our names ...
-Emily, Jim, Bethany, Joe, Jessie, Collin, and Sam.
+Jim, Johnny, Joe, Jessie, James, and Sam.
 We're here all week.

 Thank you very much (say that like Elvis ... it's more fun).

 Several years ago, we created a charitable program for our team called Smile & Give.
 It gives everyone at Give More four days each year to volunteer with the non-profit organizations of their choice.
 (It's a play on our Smile & Move message.)

 At different times each year, we also donate money to support causes that focus on helping people (one of the ways we Love Our People).

 Some of the groups we've worked with and supported (time and/ or money)...

 Jim & I meet at James Madison University as pledges of Delta Sigma Pi, a professional business fraternity.
 Despite it's central focus on business (which might appear a little less than cool to the outsider), there were parties ... it was coed ... it was fun.
 Everyone was a brother regardless of gender (Jim married one, in fact ... she's a lady).